TheShepherdJournal/ShepherdOnline/_posts/2017-06-30-shepherd-area-historical-society-ice-cream-social-to-take-place-july-10-at-6-p-m.md

 <h2>The Story</h2>
 The Shepherd Area Historical Society will be hosting its annual Ice Cream Social on Monday, July 10 at 6 p.m. inside the Shepherd Park.
 Then, the Central Michigan Area Concert Band will be performing at 7 p.m.
 <h2>What you need to know</h2>
 The dessert and the music are free, but donations are super appreciated.
-Proceeds will go to support several projects, including the restoration of <i>Shepherd Argus</i> back issues and maintenance of the Schoolhouse and the Powerhouse museum.
+Proceeds will go to support several projects, including the digitization of <i>Shepherd Argus</i> back issues and maintenance of the Schoolhouse and the Powerhouse museum.
 <h2>Don’t forget your . . .</h2>
 Chair, so that you have somewhere to sit.
 Usually, people sit in that big open space between the playground, museum, and the pavilion.
 The band usually performs from under the pavilion.
 <h3>Related:</h3>